A

 @enduml

-Define group at outside network definitions
+Define group outside of network definitions

 @startuml